Prithwish10/OOP-SOLID-Principles/README.md

 Hence, by doing this, the NotificationService is open for extension, but closed for modification.
 Therefore, now we can say that our implementation is following the OCP.

 ## Liskov Substitution Principle (LSP)
-It applies to inheritance in such a way that the derived classes must be completely substitutable for their base classes.
+This principle states that **the derived classes must be completely substitutable for their base classes**.
 In other words, if class A is a sub-type of class B, then we should be able to replace B with A without interrupting the behavior of the program.

 Example: Let's say we have an Interface named `SocialMedia`, which  have 4 methods: